We at Authority Guitar can give you the knowledge to help find the best capo for your situation.

 - Cons: Not Ideal For *Ukulele As Advertised.
 The Wood Finish Can Look Cheap After A While.

 - Pros: Fits Many Guitars.
 Good For Kids/Seniors.
 Manual Adjustment Screw.
 A Whole Range Of Capos For Different Fretted Instruments.
-Built To Last
+Built To Last, Various Style Capo To Choose From

 - Cons: Not Great If You Need To Change Frets Quickly in a Live Situation.
 Rubber Grips Do Come Off After A lot Of Use